naninovel/docs/docs/guide/ide-extension.md

 public StringParameter Platform;
 ```

-To auto-complete and analyze usage and correctness of navigation endpoints (script name and label) use `EndpointContext` attribute.
+To auto-complete and analyze usage and correctness of navigation endpoints (script path and label) use `EndpointContext` attribute.

 ```csharp
 [EndpointContext]